Fair Division with Two-Sided Preferences: Justified Envy-Freeness

-Now, it remains to show that $A$ satisfies justified EF. \begin{itemize} \item Consider an arbitrary vertex player $p_w$.
-Each player $p_w$ with $w \in S$ does not have justified envy toward the other players since she is allocated to her first choice.
-Each player $p_w$ with $w \not \in S$ is allocated to the edge team $t_{\phi(w)}$ and she may envy the players allocated to $s$; however, these players are valued at $1=v_s(p_w)$ by $s$, which means the envy is not justified. \item Consider player $a$.
-Player $a$ does not envy the other players since she is allocated to her first choice. \item Consider player $b$.
-Player $b$ may envy the players allocated to $s$, but these players are valued at $1=v_s(b)$ by $s$, which means the envy is not justified. \item Consider player $c_j \in C$.
-Since every team values $c_j$ no more than any other player, any envy that $c_j$ has toward another player is not justified. \end{itemize} This completes the proof. \end{proof}
+Now, it remains to show that $A$ satisfies justified EF. \begin{itemize} \item Consider an arbitrary vertex participant $p_w$.
+Each participant $p_w$ with $w \in S$ does not have justified envy toward the other participants since she is allocated to her first choice.
+Each participant $p_w$ with $w \not \in S$ is allocated to the edge team $t_{\phi(w)}$ and she may envy the participants allocated to $s$; however, these participants are valued at $1=v_s(p_w)$ by $s$, which means the envy is not justified. \item Consider participant $a$.
+Participant $a$ does not envy the other participants since she is allocated to her first choice. \item Consider participant $b$.
+Participant $b$ may envy the participants allocated to $s$, but these participants are valued at $1=v_s(b)$ by $s$, which means the envy is not justified. \item Consider participant $c_j \in C$.
+Since every team values $c_j$ no more than any other participant, any envy that $c_j$ has toward another participant is not justified. \end{itemize} This completes the proof. \end{proof}

-Despite \Cref{thm:justifiedEF-hardness}, the problem becomes efficiently solvable if there are two teams.
+Despite \Cref{thm:justifiedEF-hardness}, we show next that the problem becomes efficiently solvable if there are two teams.
 Note that this special case covers the example in the proof of Proposition~\ref{prop:justifiedEF-counterexample}.

-\begin{theorem} For two teams and nonnegative-value players with strict preferences, there is a polynomial-time algorithm that decides whether an EF1 and justified EF allocation exists (and, if so, computes such an allocation). \end{theorem}
+\begin{theorem} For two teams and nonnegative-value participants with strict preferences, there is a polynomial-time algorithm that decides whether an EF1 and justified EF allocation exists (and, if so, computes such an allocation). \end{theorem}

-\begin{proof} Let $P_1$ be the set of players who prefer team~$1$, and define $P_2$ analogously.
-Given an allocation, we let $x_1$ be the maximum value for team~$1$ of a player in $P_1$ who is assigned to team~$2$, and let $n_1$ be the number of players attaining this maximum value.
-If there is no such player, we let $x_1 = -\infty$ and $n_1 = 0$.
+\begin{proof} Let $P_1$ be the set of participants who prefer team~$1$, and define $P_2$ analogously.
+Given an allocation, we let $x_1$ be the maximum value for team~$1$ of a participant in $P_1$ who is assigned to team~$2$, and let $n_1$ be the number of participants attaining this maximum value.
+If there is no such participant, we let $x_1 = -\infty$ and $n_1 = 0$.
 Define $x_2$ and $n_2$ analogously.
 The idea behind the algorithm is that, once we fix $x_1,n_1,x_2,n_2$, we can efficiently check whether there is an EF1 and justified EF allocation consistent with these values.
 This allows us to iterate over all possible values of these parameters.
 The pseudocode of the algorithm is given as \Cref{alg:justifiedEF-two}.